 The initial deadline for comments on this topic is 7 April 2014, and is therefore later than for most other topics currently under discussion.
-However, some elements of this topic will remain open for further comments until early 2015 (see below).
+However, some elements of this topic remain open (see below).

 This is part of a consultation on the Red List implications of extensive changes to BirdLife’s taxonomy for non-passerines